indix/vasuki/README.md

       --docker-endpoint string           Docker endpoint to connect to (default "unix:///var/run/docker.sock") --docker-env                       Flag to pick up docker settings from Env.
 Useful when working with boot2docker / docker-machine
-      --docker-image string              Docker image used for spinning up the agent (default "ashwanthkumar/gocd-agent") --server-host string               Go Server Domain / IP Address (default "localhost") --server-password string           Password of the User to connect to Go Server --server-poll-interval duration    Poll interval for new scheduled jobs (default 30s)
+      --docker-image string              Docker image used for spinning up the agent (default "ashwanthkumar/gocd-agent") --executor-driver string           Executor driver to use (default "docker") --server-host string               Go Server Domain / IP Address (default "localhost") --server-password string           Password of the User to connect to Go Server --server-poll-interval duration    Poll interval for new scheduled jobs (default 30s)